SACA: Selective Attention-Based Clustering Algorithm: Introduction

-Clustering techniques can be categorised into five types: partition-based, hierarchical, density-based, model-based, and grid-based \cite{Soni2012}.
-Among these, density-based clustering algorithms are particularly advantageous because they eliminate the need to manually specify the number of clusters and are effective in handling noisy data \cite{Cai2020b}.
-Density-Based Spatial Clustering of Applications with Noise (DBSCAN; \cite{Ester1996}) is a prominent clustering technique that provided a foundation for density-based clustering.
+Clustering techniques can be categorized into five types: partition-based, hierarchical, density-based, model-based, and grid-based \cite{Soni2012}.
+Among these, density-based clustering algorithms are particularly advantageous because they eliminate the need to manually specify the number of clusters and are effective in handling noisy data \cite{ester1996density}.
+Density-Based Spatial Clustering of Applications with Noise (DBSCAN) \cite{Ester1996}, is a prominent clustering technique that provided a foundation for density-based clustering.
 Its ability to discover clusters of arbitrary shapes, exclude noise points, and operate without a predefined number of clusters makes it especially attractive.
-However, DBSCAN also faces challenges, such as difficulty in detecting clusters with heterogeneous densities \cite{Wang2020} , distinguishing adjacent clusters \cite{Tran2013}, and incurring significant computational costs on large datasets due to its iterative nature \cite{Ester1996}.
-Furthermore, its performance heavily depends on the careful selection of two parameters: the maximum radius (Eps) and the minimum number of neighbors (minPts) \cite{Li2020}).
+However, DBSCAN faces challenges, such as difficulty in detecting clusters with heterogeneous densities \cite{Wang2020} and in distinguishing adjacent clusters \cite{Tran2013}.
+Further, it is computationally expensive on large datasets due to its iterative nature \cite{Ester1996}.
+Its performance also depends heavily on the careful selection of two parameters: the maximum radius (Eps) and the minimum number of neighbors (minPts) \cite{Li2020}.
 Automatically determining these parameters is challenging, particularly for extensive datasets.